 How to super-charge your marketing plan!

-For many UK-based businesses, things naturally quieten down at this time of year as people go on holiday – creating a window of opportunity for you to reflect, regroup and refocus on your business.
+For many UK-based businesses, things quieten down at this time of year as people go on holiday – creating a window of opportunity for you to reflect and refocus your business.
 (If you’re a summer-focused business – for example, you sell ice creams or summer clothing/accessories – the same advice applies, but your reflect/review/planning phase will come later in the year).

 Time to dig out that marketing plan!
-(And if you don’t have a plan in place, don’t worry – check out our top tips for writing a winning plan that works!).
-In this post, we are sharing our top tips for super-charging your marketing plan and driving sales:
+And if you don’t have a plan in place, don’t worry – check out our top tips for writing a winning plan.

 1. Reflect on your past marketing activities